eoneof/indesign-custom-menu-maker/README.md

 With this simple framework you can create an infinite amount of your very own menu items in a declarative way.

-Menus are useful for startup scripts with lots of functionality.
+Menus are useful for multi-purpose startup scripts.

 ![screenshot](/img/screenshot.png)
 *Demo*